Active, safe and sustainable travel to and from school

-The council expects educational establishments to manage that activity by writing and updating a School Travel Plan (STP).
-An STP is strictly required in support of any larger planning application by the school.
+The council expects educational establishments to manage that activity by writing and updating a school travel plan (STP).
+An STP is required in support of any larger planning application by the school.
 The benefits of a good STP are:

 - healthier, more active pupils and staff

 - reduced risk of accident and improved air quality around the school site

 - fewer cars and less congestion around the school results in safer walking, scooting and cycling routes

 - increase in the school’s reputation as well as opportunity for Croydon Healthy School and Eco School accreditation